Deagler/scheduling-visualiser/README.md

 ```

+## Documentation

+All documentation and discussions are available on our Github Wiki.

 ## Team
  - **Team Lead:** James Zhang | JamesUoA | 678381072
  - **Waterfall Master:** Andrew Hu | andrewh318 | 227662102